Join the #ourNFF Team. There are many ways to be a part of the National Folk Festival.

 For all essential information for Performers visit: Perform.

-The Festival accepts around 40 food stalls and around 80 stalls with art, craft, clothing, instruments and other interesting bits and pieces.
+The Festival accepts around 30 food and drink stalls and around 80 stalls with art, craft, clothing, instruments and other curiosities.
 The Festival prefers to have stalls which sell handcrafted Australian goods.

 For more information visit: Stalls.